 What is Claims-Made Malpractice Insurance?

-I’d say one of the most frequent things that come up when I’m reviewing a physician’s contract is malpractice insurance coverage, the differences between the different types, and then tail insurance as well.
+One of the most frequent things when reviewing a physician’s contract is malpractice insurance coverage, the differences between the different types, and then tail coverage.
 Today, I’m going to talk about what is claims-made malpractice insurance for physicians.
-Let’s just do some basics on what malpractice insurance is, and then specifically, what is claims-made coverage.
+Let’s just do some basics on what malpractice insurance is, specifically, what claims-made coverage is.
 Doctors are required to have medical malpractice insurance policy.

 Who Usually Pays for Claims Made Malpractice Insurance Policy?

 The employer will be the one that nearly always will pay for the underlying coverage.
-Every year they must pay what’s called a premium to the insurance company.
-And then as long as they continue to pay that premium, the doctor is covered for any of their activities for that employer.
+Every year they must pay a premium to the insurance company.
+If they continue to pay that premium, the doctor is covered for any of their activities for that employer.

 Most of the time, the coverage limit will be 1 million, 3 million.
 That means 1 million per claim.
 And then no more than 3 million aggregate per year.
 If you’re having $3 million claims in one year, you have bigger problems than just insurance.
 You’re going to have some board complaints.
-You might have a database entry if they settle, or you lose a trial.
-So, if someone asks or is concerned about the aggregate limit of medical malpractice insurance coverage, it’s a bigger problem than that.
+You might have a database entry if they settle or lose a trial.
+So, if someone asks or is concerned about the aggregate medical malpractice insurance coverage limit, it’s a bigger problem than that.

 3 Types of Malpractice Insurance